 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water daily for the first week after planting.

 Height at Maturity - One to six feet

 Soil Type Preferred - Wet clay or sandy soils

 Sun or Shade - Full sun to part shade

 The Square Stem Bulrush is a tall plant that grows to heights of between one and six feet in an erect manner.

 This member of the Bulrush family is known for its love of water and moist parts of North American, particularly the shores of various lakes, beaches, and rivers.
 Although the Square Stem Bulrush loves the moist areas around the shores of bodies of water, it has been known to survive in standing water as deep as three feet in depth.

-Because of its location along with deep bodies of water, there is rarely a tree canopy to provide shade meaning the Square Stem Bulrush has become accustomed to bright light and full sun.
+Because of its location and deep water bodies, there is rarely a tree canopy to provide shade, meaning the Square Stem Bulrush has become accustomed to bright light and full sun.

 The Square Stem Bulrush grows with single stems climbing from a single base with between one and five stems ascending from each.
 Abloom begins to a breakthrough in late Spring and continues to appear throughout the Summer.
 This is almost insignificant and takes four to eight bristles that can be seen at the top of each stem.
 The foliage of this Bulrush species is small.